 As we have come to expect, Maria Grazia Chiuri opened her Fall 2019 couture show for Christian Dior with a slogan T-shirt dress that read “Are Clothes Modern?”, which is the title of a 1947 essay written by the Austrian-American Bernard Rudolfsky.
 The writer analyses some aspects of fashion that he thinks are not only useless or ugly but also harmful for women, such as pointy-toed shoes that hurt the feet.
 Inspired by his book, Dior’s creative director designed the woman-friendly sock-shoes the models wore on the catwalk.
 Chiuri found old samples of fine mesh in the archives of the French house and used them for the Stephen Jones head veils the models wore and also in the bodice and skirts of the evening gowns, which gave them volume and lightness.
 The collection was mainly in black to focus on the silhouette, texture and details.

-Pierpaolo Piccioli has managed to outdo himself with his fabulous couture collection for Dior.
+Pierpaolo Piccioli has managed to outdo himself with his fabulous couture collection for Valentino.
 The front row was a show within the show, Celine Dion, Gwyneth Paltrow and Naomi Campbell were some of the famous guests, and on the catwalk, models from all ages like for example, the beautiful Lauren Hutton, in her 70s and Cecilia Chancellor, the embodiment of the British It Girl, now in her 50s.
 Piccioli presented so much beauty in this collection that it’s impossible to choose one favourite look.
 The surprising combinations of colours like ochre, lilac and yellow or citric green, purple and prune were stunning.
-And the craftsmanship of Dior’s atelier could be perceived in the gorgeous draped taffeta dresses, the floral appliqués that took 990 hours of handwork for just one dress, the feathered coat and gowns with wool fringe.
+And the craftsmanship of Valentino’s atelier could be perceived in the gorgeous draped taffeta dresses, the floral appliqués that took 990 hours of handwork for just one dress, the feathered coat and gowns with wool fringe.